lundjordan/dotfiles/README.md

 configurations that I did not mean to overwrite.
 The backup dir is in ~/dotfiles_backup

-In here there are configs for use with: python, tmux, vim, zsh, iterm, ssh, gpg, git, hg

 ### Mac os x setup

 # install from app store